 A semi-trailer is a heavy-duty commercial truck that comes in different shapes, sizes, and designs.
 It transports large products from one location to another.
 Though semi-trailers are designed for intense usage, you need to take good care of the truck to prevent breakdowns and repairs.

-A semi-trailer repair can take time and disrupt your day’s schedule.
+A can take time and disrupt your day’s schedule.
 Such risks can be minimized with preventive maintenance and regular servicing.
 Here’s how to take proper care of your semi-trailer truck.

 - Air Pressure